 When the sun disappeared again I took some moodier shots of the monks making the commute across the U Bein Bridge.

-This particular morning was one of my most memorable moments in the 3 days that I spent here, so make sure to add it to your list of things to do in Mandalay.
+This particular morning was one of my most memorable moments in the three days that I spent here.

 U Bein Bridge – What to do in Mandalay